vindar/tgx/docs/intro_api_2D.md

 @subsection subsec_AnimatedGIF Drawing GIF images

-Install Bitbank2's **AnimatedGIF** library from the Arduino library manager / platformio or directly from https://github.com/bitbank2/AnimatedGIF
+Install Bitbank2's **AnimatedGIF** library from the Arduino library manager / PlatformIO or directly from https://github.com/bitbank2/AnimatedGIF.

 Simply include both libraries into the project to activate the bindings between TGX and AnimatedGIF:
 ~~~{.cpp}